 Instructor: Jeffrey Marshall

-Tuition: $220 non-credit only; 10% discount available for alumni, seniors, and educators
+Tuition: $250 non-credit only; 10% discount available for alumni, seniors, local art association members, and educators

 To register, please use the registration link below

 This course will focus on the use of line as a tool for observation, accuracy, and representation.
 Using a variety of drawing materials, we will start with some fundamental drawing exercises that will be applied to a fully realized drawing with composition, accuracy, and shading.
 In between classes students will be given homework to build facility and expressive range.
 During online meetings the instructor will focus on the demonstration of concepts and materials as well as group and individual critiques of work.
 Video demonstrations will be available for students to review outside of class time.
 The instructor will also be available for feedback between classes.
 This class is for beginners.
 No experience is necessary.